ph818/openmediavault-docs/administration/users.rst

 Option to select a |sf| as root for home folders for new users created in the
 |webui|.
 Previously existing users created before enabling this setting will not have
 a home folder.
-You can manually edit :file:`/etc/passwd` to point them to the new location.
-OMV does not store any user data on the system drive, therefore user folders in /home are unsupported.
+Enabling the setting will create home folders for these users, but will not populate them with the basic skeleton.
+Do do this, you may run :command:`mkhomedir_helper <username>` from the commandline.
+OMV does not store any user data on the root drive, therefore user folders in :file:`/home` are unsupported.

 Group
 =====